• HOME

 • Coworking space, outdoor pool, BBQ

 As usual, the Selina hotel in Antigua is a hip and trendy place to stay for digital nomads and backpackers.
 It’s a boutique hotel chain known for its coworking space, trendy decor, and events.
-Its other Guatemala location is in the town of Panajachel, one of the towns perched around Lake Atitlan.
+Its other Guatemala location is in Panajachel, one of the towns perched around Lake Atitlan.

-The Antigua Guatemala location is not very different from the rest you’ll find around the world—it has a coworking space with high-speed wifi (for guests and non-guests), an outdoor pool, and a convenient location that places you right in the center of all the hubbub.
+The Antigua, Guatemala location is not very different from the rest you’ll find around the world—it has a coworking space with high-speed WiFi (for guests and non-guests), an outdoor pool, and a convenient location that places you right in the center of all the hubbub.

 Want to know something super cool?
 We used to live right down the street from Selina in an antique refurbished colonial home and would pass by all the time!